-MediNet is one of the well-established healthcare providers in Hong Kong for more than 25 years.
+MediNet is one of the well-known corporate healthcare solution providers in Hong Kong for more than 26 years.
 We are principally engaged in the provision of medical and dental solutions to corporates and insurance companies.
-Based on the client's need, budget and scope of healthcare benefits desire, we provide customised, reliable, coordinated, comprehensive healthcare solutions for our contract customers.
-We self-operated six dental clinics, two MediNet centres and one genetics laboratory centre in Hong Kong and one top-notch dental clinic in Shenzhen.
-The goal of MediNet is to help our clients to build a strong body and maintain their health while facing different goals and challenges in their everyday lives.
-We embrace the spirit of "Guard your health with a caring heart" by striving for the best at all time.
+Based on the client's need, budget and scope of healthcare benefits desire, we provide customized, reliable, coordinated, comprehensive healthcare solutions for our contract customers.
+We also self-operated six dental clinics, two medical centres and one genetics laboratory centre in Hong Kong and one dental clinic in Shenzhen.
+Our goal is to help our clients to build a strong body and maintain their health while facing different goals and challenges in their everyday lives.